davidbailey/tum/handbook/README.md

             * Signalized
               * [Traffic Signals](https://en.wikipedia.org/wiki/Traffic_light)
                 * [Signal Timing](https://en.wikipedia.org/wiki/Signal_timing)
+		  * Signalized Intersection Design Process
+		    1. Find complementary signals: analyze the intersection geometry and determine conflict points (conflicting signals).
+		    2. Define which signal belong to which phases and choose an appropriate sequence of phases.
+		    3. Determine inter-green times based conflict mode, type, geometry, and speed.
+		    4. Determine saturation flow based on number of lanes * adjustment factors
+		    5. Determine traffic volumes per stream
+		    6. Determine cycle time between 60 and 120 seconds
+		    7. Calculate necessary green times including minimum green times.
+		    8. Calculate available green time = cycle time - sum of intergreen times
+		    9. Determine capacity of the intersection = sum of all capacities = green time for each flow * saturation flow for each flow from 4.
+		    10. Determine degree of saturation (highest of all flows) for all movements and assign a quality.
+		    11. Set the signal plan.
                   * (See Traffic Signal Timing Manual)
                   * [Traffic Signal Control and Coordination](https://en.wikipedia.org/wiki/Traffic_light_control_and_coordination#Traffic_controller_systems)
                     * Requirements for Coordination